 Reducing the risk of exposure to COVID-19 by cleaning and disinfection is an important part of reopening SOUTHWEST that will require careful planning.
 Every American has been called upon to slow the spread of the virus through social distancing and prevention hygiene, such as frequently washing your hands and wearing face coverings.
 Everyone also has a role in making sure our communities are as safe as possible to reopen and remain open.

 The virus that causes COVID-19 can be killed if you use the right products.
 The Environmental Protection Agency (EPA) has compiled a list of disinfectant products that can be used against COVID-19, including ready-to-use sprays, concentrates, and wipes.
 Each product has been shown to be effective against viruses that are harder to kill than viruses like the one that causes COVID-19.

 These protocols are focused on institutions of higher education.

 ALL CLASSES CONTINUE THROUGH ALTERNATIVE DELIVERY.
 Please refer to the student resources and FAQ sections for helpful resources and more information.
 The academic calendar has been modified to reflect Pass/Fail opt out deadlines by session.

 LOCATIONS & EVENTS

-All campus-events have been cancelled.
-The state-wide ban on travel remains in effect.
+All campus-events have been cancelled at least through January 1, 2021.
+A state-wide ban on travel is currently in effect.

 If visiting Southwest's main campus, please refer to temporary signage for direction to currently available staff and resources.